Welcome

 Therapy Sessions Begin

-Once we have had our introductory session, we will begin working together at the time and regularity we agree upon, in the style we agree, and on the content you wish to bring.
+Once we have had our introductory session, we will begin working together at the time and regularity we agree upon, and in a way which works for you.

 The sessions can be in-person, I’m based at 8AKP on Kings Parade in Cambridge.
 I can also offer online and phone-based counselling to enable flexibility.